TheDreamer/beastie-work/ports/README.md

 	Plus I still haven't figured out how to do distfiles from GitHub, MASTER_SITES=GH

 	Otherwise, I might reveal my stab at print/cups-cloud-print.

+	2014-03-09 I happened to be poking around on github for some reason, which I that there had been a response to a year old issue for grive on making it compile on FreeBSD.
+Had never looked through issues before, but there were only two notifications for grive, and one had the word "FreeBSD" in it...so it stood out.
+The added response was the it builds fine from ports (net/grive).

+	Wonder how long that had been there, wonder if there's some way to find out when new ports are added?
+Perhaps something I could do at the same time as when I do my daily portsnap?

 www/p5-WWW-Shorten-Yourls